 Then when you get your ballot fill it out and mail it back.
 It comes with a postage paid envelope.

-Even if you decide later not to Vote By Mail, you may bring the Vote By Mail ballot to Early Voting site or your precinct polling place and then vote on a separate ballot in person.
+Even if you decide later not to Vote By Mail, you must bring the Vote By Mail ballot to Early Voting site or your precinct polling place and then vote on a separate ballot in person.
 Questions?
 Call 312-269-7967 or email VoteByMail(at)chicagoelections.net.

 Who to vote for